 Thanks to our sponsors we are able to offer prizes for the winners of the PolEval competition who will agree to open-source and submit the source code of their methods and the machine learning models used.
-The authors of the best performing methods in each of the tasks (and subtasks) will be awarded a prize of 1000 PLN.
+The authors of the best performing methods in each of the tasks will be awarded a prize.
 The winning methods will be chosen according to the rules described on the Tasks page.

-- Prizes will be awarded in each of the tasks announced for PolEval 2021 competition, i.e.: Tasks 1-4.
+- Prizes will be awarded in each of the tasks announced for PolEval 2022 competition.

 - Prizes will be awarded to the authors of the best performing methods, as evaluated by measuring overall accuracy on the test data set which will be released in due time.